microsoft/DirectXShaderCompiler/README.md

     hctstart C:\source\DirectXShaderCompiler %LOCALAPPDATA%\CMakeBuild\DirectXShaderCompiler\build\x64-Debug

+### Building with Ninja

+To build with Ninja, please make sure that you have `ninja` and `cl` in your `%PATH%`.
+`ninja` can be installed from [here](https://github.com/ninja-build/ninja/releases);
+`cl` should already be installed together with Visual Studio and can be exported to `%PATH%` via the `vcvars*.bat` script in Visual Studio's VC build directory.

+To configure cmake with Ninja generator,

+    hctbuild -s -ninja

+To build with Ninja, go to the binary directory and run `ninja` directly or

+    hctbuild -b -ninja

 ## Running Tests

 To run tests, open the HLSL Console and run this command after a successful build.